RestCheatSheet/api-cheat-sheet/README.md

     However, by using Content-Type negotiation we can use our same **POST /ratings** route for both types.
 By setting the *Content-Type* header on the request to something like **Content-Type: application/vnd.company.rating.thumbsup** or **Content-Type: application/vnd.company.rating.fivestar** the server can determine how to process the incoming rating data.

 1. Evolution over versioning.
-However, if versioning, use Accept header instead of URL.
+However, if versioning, use the Accept header instead of versioning in the URL.
+    * Versioning via the URL signifies a 'platform' version and the entire platform must be versioned at the same time to enable the linking strategy.
+    * Versioning via the Accept header is versioning the resource.
+    * Additions to a JSON response do not require versioning.
+However, additions to a JSON request body that are 'required' are troublesome--and may require versioning.
+    * Hypermedia linking and versioning is troublesome no matter what--minimize it.

 1. Consider Cache-ability.
     * At a minimum, use the following response headers: